 To begin, think about the person or people the new kitchen will be designed to accommodate.
 Consider the person's age as well as the severity of his or her disability.
 Can he or she reach up above their shoulder?
 Can they move their fingers, like to operate a light switch or faucet handle?

 If the person likes to cook, think about the space you have in the kitchen and the way things are stored.
 You may need to relocate pots and pans to lower cabinets and move seldom-used items like a bread maker or wok to a higher shelf.

 Cabinets are going to be a major change.
-Determine which cabinets are going to have to be moved, or even taken out for access so that a wheelchair can be brought up to the counter.
+Determine which cabinets are going to have to be moved, or even taken out so that a wheelchair can be brought up to the counter.